The Power of Stacked Diffs: A Strategy for Better Code Reviews

 What are Stacked Diffs?

-A stacked diff is a technique where, instead of submitting a single large PR, you create multiple smaller PRs that build upon each other in sequence.
-Each PR (or "diff") represents an incremental, logical piece of the overall change, and each can be reviewed independently.
-Reviewers can focus on specific parts of the code, which leads to faster and more thorough reviews.
+Instead of submitting one giant PR, you create multiple smaller PRs that build on each other sequentially.
+Each PR represents an incremental, logical piece of the overall change.
+Reviewers can focus on specific parts, leading to faster and more thorough reviews.

 Example Scenario: Adding a New Feature